My last blog was on accessing personal macros from my custom ribbon.

 Note another small issue is if you have created a Personal.xlsb file then all recorded macros default to this rather than the active file which is a very slight inconvenience as usually the VBA code is intended for the active workbook.

-Whether you use Personal.xlsb or an Add-In.xlam is a personal choice depending on your role and doesn’t make too much difference if the macros are just for you.
-But for me I like Add-Ins.
+Whether you use Personal.xlsb or an Add-In.xlam is therefore a personal choice depending on your knowledge of VBA and job role.
+It doesn’t make too much difference which you use if the macros are just for you.
+But for me, I like Add-Ins because I have learned to use them and they are powerful when you need roll out macros to others.